 Tea tree oil is a powerful antifungal agent and made from the leaves of the Melaleuca plant.
 The oil is widely used around the world to treat not only fungal infections, but also acne, abrasions and cuts to name a few.
 Applying a few drops tea tree oil after showering to affected nails recommended.

 Oregano oil is another popular cure for toenail fungus.
 Oregano oil is made by extracting by steam distillation from the oregano plant.
 Applying 1-2 drops of oregano oil on the affected toenail 2 to 3 times a day for 3 months minimum has been reported to be very effective for nail fungus.

-Eliminating sugar from one's diet has helped people suffering from toenail fungus.
-Also, using herbs and supplements that kill candida helps the body in fighting off fungal infections.
+One of the most important dietary changes that you can make is eliminating sugar from your diet.
+Additionally, using herbs and supplements that kill candida helps the body in fighting off fungal infections.

 Continue reading below for hundreds of interesting reviews from our readers detailing what worked and what didn't in treating difficult nail fungus.
 Please let us know what worked for you!